 “Read absorbance at 450-650 nm in each well using a microplate reader.
 Use the absorbance value to score each well as infected or uninfected.
 A well is considered to contain infectious virus if the absorbance value is at least three times higher than the value read from mock / negative control wells.
 Calculate TCID50 of the viral stock using the Reed-Meunch method31.”
 Reviewer #7: Manuscript Summary: The paper from Manocheewa SI, et al clearly describes the process to generate a new set of recombinant/mutant viruses, test for their growth capabilities and finally calculate the fitness by two methods (sanger sequencing peak determination or qRTPCR).
 The methods are well explained with detailed information.
 I appreciate the inclusion of a flow diagram (Figure 1) to easily follow each step.
 The representative results they provide is clear enough to understand what can be expected as result.
-Major Concerns: N/A Minor Concerns: N/A Additional Comments to Authors: On line 295, it should say "propagation" instead of "ropagation" Typo corrected On point 6.4 (line 524), I would appreciate if they authors added that the final ratio is 1:1 between both viruses, and if they could discuss the situations in which you would use a different ratio. i.e: when one mutant/variant displaces the other too fast to calculate a fitness.
+Major Concerns: N/A Minor Concerns: N/A Additional Comments to Authors: On line 295, it should say "propagation" instead of "ropagation" Typo corrected.
+On point 6.4 (line 524), I would appreciate if they authors added that the final ratio is 1:1 between both viruses, and if they could discuss the situations in which you would use a different ratio. i.e: when one mutant/variant displaces the other too fast to calculate a fitness.
 This point is added to the discussion.

 “This protocol suggests an initial infection ratio of 50:50, assuming that the fitness differences of the viruses are generally unknown beforehand.
 However, the use of unequal input ratios is appropriate when there is preliminary data suggesting significant differences in viral replication kinetics.
 In these cases, an infection ratio of 70:30 is recommended to allow for the detection of a large fitness difference where the less fit virus is placed in excess9.”